adrianhall/adrianhall.github.io/_posts/2021/2021-11-12-zumo-irepository.md

 ## Implementing the DocumentTableRepository

 Since both of my tables are in EF Core, I'm using the regular `EntityTableData` as the basis for my DTO as well.
-Let's look at the basics:dto
+Let's look at the basics:

 {% highlight csharp %}
 public class DocumentTableRepository : IRepository<DocumentDTO>